nchekwa/youtube-api-mcp/README.md

 ### Language Fallback

-When a requested language is unavailable, the API automatically falls back to English:
+When a requested language is unavailable, the API automatically falls back to the first available transcript:
 - Request: `language=pl` (Polish not available)
-- Response: `language=en` with English transcript
+- Response: `language=<actual_language>` with available transcript (e.g., `en`, `de`, `pl`, etc.)
-- Cache: Stored as `video_id_en.json`
+- Cache: Stored as `video_id_<actual_language>.json`
-- Next request with `language=pl`: Uses cached English version
+- Prioritizes: Manual transcripts over auto-generated ones

 ### Cache Logic

 1. First checks cache for requested language (e.g., `pl`)
-2. If not found and requested language ≠ `en`, checks cache for `en`
+2. If not in cache: Fetches from YouTube with automatic language fallback
-3. If found in cache: Returns cached data with `cache_used: true`
+3. Saves to cache using the actual language returned by YouTube
-4. If not in cache: Fetches from YouTube, saves to cache with actual language
+4. Next request: Returns cached data with `cache_used: true`

 ## Documentation